 How much is the levy likely to cost my department?

 It is expected that the levy will add approximately 8% to the cost of economy class flights.
 For departments with high levels of business class flights, this figure may rise to 15%.

 What does my department have to do to implement the Travel Policy and the flight levy?

 The Departmental checklist

-- Provide a separate cost centre by 31 August 2022 for recharging of flight levy by Estates Finance, via the Oxford University Flight Levy form, and (if no cost centre is provided the departments’ default cost centre will be used).
+- If preferred, nominate a separate cost centre for recharging flight levies.
+If no cost centre is provided the departments’ default cost centre will be used.

-- Agree on approval process to approve premium economy and business class flights by Head of Department/their delegate.
+- Agree an approval process to approve premium economy and business class flights by Head of Department/their delegate.

 What is the methodology for calculating carbon emissions of flights?

 How do I query the flight levy charged to my department?

 Departments can raise any flight levy queries by emailing firstname.lastname@example.org.